asfadmin/apt-insar/doc/UserGuide.md

    Hello from Docker!
    This message shows that your installation appears to be working correctly.
    ```
-1. Download **s1tbx-rtc.sh** to the directory where RTC products should be saved
+1. Download **apt-insar.sh** to the directory where RTC products should be saved
    ```
    wget https://raw.githubusercontent.com/asfadmin/grfn-s1tbx-rtc/master/scripts/s1tbx-rtc.sh
    ```